alexgrlt/alexgrlt.github.io/_pages/en/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 After 2 years spent working for the [Innovation, Data and Experiments in Education (IDEE) program](https://www.idee-education.fr/) at J-PAL Europe, I am now a PhD student at the Department of Economics, Sciences Po, under the supervision of [Clément de Chaisemartin](https://sites.google.com/site/clementdechaisemartin/) and [Carlo Barone](https://www.sciencespo.fr/cris/en/directory/barone-carlo/).
 I am working on the evaluation of education policies, mostly in France.
 But I am open to doing research in development economics, and labor economics.
+I also enjoy keeping up-to-date with state of the art econometrics.

+I am author of the [IDEE power calculator](https://www.idee-education.fr/en/power-calculator/).